dgruber/drmaa2os/pkg/jobtracker/dockertracker/README.md

 ## Introduction

-Docker Tracker implements the _JobTracker_ interface used of the Go DRMAA2 implementation in order to use Docker as a backend for managing jobs as containers from the DRMAA2 interface.
+Docker Tracker implements the _JobTracker_ interface from Go drmaa2os.
+It allows to use Docker as a backend for managing jobs as containers from the DRMAA2 interface.
+It can also be used directly.
+The package also contains an implementation of the _Monitorer_ interface so that it can be used in a DRMAA2 monitoring session.

 ## Functionality

+Docker Tracker is an API that enables the use of Docker as a backend for managing jobs as containers through the DRMAA2 interface.
+It provides an implementation of the _JobTracker_ interface from Go drmaa2os, allowing easy job control and management within Docker.

+The functionality of Docker Tracker includes:

+1. Starting Docker containers using the DRMAA2 _JobTemplate_ which requires a JobCategory (corresponding to a Docker image) and a RemoteCommand (the command to be executed within the Docker image).

+2. Providing job control functions such as suspend, resume, and terminate for managing Docker containers.

+3. Mapping DRMAA2 Job Control commands to corresponding Docker commands for seamless integration.

+4. Mapping DRMAA2 State to Docker State to provide a consistent view of the container's status.

+5. Allowing the removal of installed containers through the _DeleteJob_ command, which is equivalent to _docker rm_.

+6. Supporting Job Template Mapping to efficiently map between the JobTemplate and the Docker container configuration request.

+7. Implementing Job Array functionality by creating multiple tasks sequentially in a loop, since Docker does not support Array Jobs natively.

+Please note that Docker Tracker does not pull container images automatically, and the required images must be pulled before using the tool.
+Additionally, some DRMAA2 functionalities, such as Hold and Release, are not supported in Docker Tracker due to limitations in Docker.

+For the case a Docker image needs to be pulled programmatically the OS process backend can be used.

 ### Basic Usage

 A JobTemplate requires:

     * JobCategory -> which maps to an installed Docker image
     * RemoteCommand -> which is the command executed within the given Docker image

 ### Job Control Mapping